Access for disabled anglers

 Specially designed wheelchair-accessible platforms are available for anglers at the Cringle and Injebreck (West Baldwin) reservoirs.
 The platforms, which incorporate recommendations of the British Disabled Angling Association, may be used by all licensed anglers, but priority should be given to those who need them most.

-A key can be obtained by those registered disabled from Manx Utilities (telephone +44 1624 687687) in exchange for a small deposit.
+Those wishing to use the wheelchair-accessible platforms can obtain a key from Manx Utilities (telephone +44 1624 687687) in exchange for a small deposit.
 The key opens both the gate into the disabled users’ car park at Cringle Reservoir and the gate to the Injebreck platform access ramp.
 A small number of keys, for single day use only, are also available from DEFA headquarters in St John’s.